Marrakech

 Museums of Marrakech

-In addition to all this, we must mention the many good museums in the city, scattered in different areas, which will delight the most cultural travelers.
-In this regard, it is worth mentioning:
+In addition to all this, in this section of What to see in Marrakech, we must mention the many good museums that the city houses, scattered throughout different areas, which will delight the most cultural travelers.

 Luxury trip to Marrakech